-Concerning the incorporation of ICT technology into

-instructional activities, to certain extent, they do.
+Concerning the incorporation of ICT technology into instructional activities, to certain extent, they do.
 Every excellent school under study has a School Hot Spot or WIFI facility, which make it possible for the teachers and students to access information and learning materials at school.
 Teachers frequently browse internet to search for materials that enrich those in the textbooks.
-Students often search in Internet for projects assigned by their teachers.
-Even though the teachers do not have their own websites in which course materials are organized and to be accessed by the students, every excellent school in Aceh has a website, which is used to provide information about the school and announcements for students, teachers and parents.
-Since every school has Overhead Projector and Infocus facilities and every teacher owns a laptop, most teachers present teaching materials using Power Point program.
+Students often browse, serve and search in Internet for projects assigned by their teachers.
+Even though the teachers do not have their own websites in which course materials are organized and accessed by the students, every excellent school in Aceh has a website which is used to provide information about the school and announcements for students, teachers and parents.
+Since every school has Overhead Projector facilities and every teacher owns a laptop, most teachers deliver their teaching materials using Power Point program.

-Regarding teaching strategies, to certain extent, the teachers apply student centered approach and autonomous/inquiry learning.
-However, the teachers still rely on conventional strategies, face to face instruction, but not spoon feed, to ensure students' success when sitting for the tests.
+Regarding teaching strategies, to certain extent, the teachers apply student centered approach and autonomous/inquiry learning and connect the learning to the real world.
+However, the teachers still rely on conventional strategies, face to face instruction, but not totally in a spoon-feed way, to ensure students' success when sitting for the tests.
 The teachers do not have the heart to let students learn independently without their control, because they are worried that some students may fail.